 Ductless vs. Window Air Conditioners

-Appearances aside, ductless systems also have the upper hand in the following categories when compared with window air conditioners:
+In addition to aesthetic appeal, ductless systems also have the upper hand in the following categories when compared with window air conditioners:

 - Efficiency: Ductless also wins in energy efficiency, mostly due to the variable-speed compressor.
 Most window units are single-stage.